railsblueprint/chrome-mcp/extension/README.md

-# Playwright MCP Chrome Extension
+# Blueprint MCP for Chrome

 ## Introduction

-The Playwright MCP Chrome Extension allows you to connect to pages in your existing browser and leverage the state of your default user profile.
+Blueprint MCP for Chrome allows you to connect to pages in your existing browser and leverage the state of your default user profile.
 This means the AI assistant can interact with websites where you're already logged in, using your existing cookies, sessions, and browser state, providing a seamless experience without requiring separate authentication or setup.

 ## Prerequisites